 Worldwide app development costs

-Let’s first get an idea of how much does it take in different parts of the world to outsource an app development company.
+Let’s first get an idea of how much does it cost to make an app in different parts of the world to outsource app development services.

 The cheapest IT hub is that of Indonesia, and over there, it only costs $11 per hour for iOS and $12 per hour for Android.